Wasteland, Baby!: Songs

-"Nina Cried Power" opens the album with a bluesy, soulful track featuring a strong drumbeat and vocals by Mavis Staples.
-It sees Hozier lyrically reference artists he found inspirational during the song-writing process - among those mentioned are Nina Simone, Billie Holiday, Woody Guthrie and Duke Ellington.
-The following track "Almost (Sweet Music)" similarly alludes to jazz albums and songs.
+"Nina Cried Power" opens the album with a bluesy, soulful track featuring a strong drumbeat and supporting vocals by Mavis Staples.
+It sees Hozier lyrically reference artists he found inspirational during the song-writing process - among those mentioned are Nina Simone, Billie Holiday, Bob Dylan, Woody Guthrie and Duke Ellington.
+The following track, "Almost (Sweet Music)," also refers to American popular music.

 Many tracks on the album, like the aforementioned "Nina Cried Power" as well as "Movement" and "To Noise Making (Sing)", feature a gospel choir.
 "Movement" is an R&B ballad that compares the summons of love to an awe-inspiring dance, while the latter features a one-word refrain with dreamy, echoing vocals.

 "Shrike" is among many folk-inspired tracks on the album, which sees Hozier lamenting his inability to voice his lost love - the title an ode to the Shrike bird.
 "Dinner & Diatribes" marks a slight stylistic change, and is more country-influenced.
 "Sunlight" features a funk-organ and lyrical allusion, comparing the gospel of love to the myth of Icarus.

 "Wasteland, Baby!" concludes the album with love ballad featuring subtle acoustics and soft utterances, depicting a tender romance against the backdrop of the apocalypse.
 This dystopian theme runs deep within the album's lyricism, featured in tracks like "Be" which discusses global crises and humanity's flawed past, and "No Plan" which addresses the state and fate of universe with harsh lyricism, inspired by astrophysicist Katie Mack.